deanhiller/webpieces/README.md

 httpclient - http client built on above core components httpproxy - build on asyncserver and http client

-NOTE: There is a Recorder and Playback that if you wire in, you can record things that are going wrong and use the Playback to play it back into your system.
-We use this for http parser and SSL Engine so that we can have an automated test suite against very real test cases.

 TODO:
-* refactor so templating has access to flash context, validation context, etc. so we can complete the loop of filling in form data user typed in and the errors
 * unit test arrays in multi-part form, query params! and test for flash working with arrays(not sure it will or not)
 * unit test query param conflict with multipart, query param conflict with path param, and multipart param conflict with path param
 * need to test out cookie length and 150 cookies of certain length
 * write an escapehtml tag
-* implement field tag next, error, errorClass, errors, field, ifError, ifErrors, jsAction, jsRoute, list, option, select,
+* implement error, errorClass, errors, ifError, ifErrors, jsAction, jsRoute, option, select,
 * catch-all route with POST as in /{controller}/{action}   {controller}.post{action}
 * Need to test theory of a theme can be a unique controllers/views set AND then many unique views on that set.  a theme does not just have to be look but the controller as well possibly
 * Test out no such property/pageArg in an expression used in a tag argument and print the line number of the property not found